 Bradley honed his skills at Cakebread Cellars, then began focusing on Cabernet Sauvignon at Nickel & Nickel before settling down at Fantesca Estate and Winery as Cellar Master.
-After four years at Fantesca, Bradley decided to work a vintage in Australia before turning his attentions toward the Central Coast of California.
+After four years at Fantesca, Bradley decided to work a vintage in Australia before turning his attention toward the Central Coast of California.
 He was fascinated by one of the newer AVAs in the area – Happy Canyon of Santa Barbara County – which was rapidly gaining a reputation for outstanding Bordeaux varietals.

 As Winemaker at Grassini Family Vineyards, Bradley enjoys working with the estate vineyards, and ensuring that the wines provide a true expression of the fruit.
 “The fruit at Grassini is some of the most complex in the Santa Ynez Valley, and is farmed to the highest standards.
 Not many people thought Bordeaux varieties would grow well out here, but Happy Canyon has produced truly excellent Cabernet Sauvignon.
 I am thrilled to be a part of this thriving wine community, and to introduce the world to the wines of Happy Canyon and Grassini Family Vineyards.”